 - July 1995 - Scouted two river systems in Labrador looking for a place to bring media to gain attention to the sonic booms from Nato jet fly overs that were destroying the bush culture of the Innu native culture.

 - Nov.
-1995 - Began running commercial trips on China's Great Bend of the Yangtze.
+1995 - Began running someof the first cmmercial trips on China's Great Bend of the Yangtze.

 - June 1996 - National Geographic (yellow) Magazine and National Geographic Explorer television feature Earth River on first descent of Tibet's 8,000 foot deep class Shuiluo Canyon (Expedition leader, Joe Dengler) (see library)

 - Feb.
-1997 - ESPN/Men's Journal Earth River television special on Futaleufu airs.
+1997 - ESPN/Men's Journal television special featuring Eric Hertz leading an expedition on the Futaleufu airs.

 - Jun 1997 - Week long trip to help Ouj Bougoumou Cree look for a river in their territory to do adventure travel on.